Labour Day: Philippines

 In the Philippines, Labor Day is a public holiday commemorated nationwide on 1 May.
 Initially observed in 1903 through a protest by the Unión Obrera Democrática Filipina in Manila during the American colonial era, it was officially recognised as a holiday in 1908, with the first official commemoration taking place in 1913.

 Switzerland

 In Switzerland, Labour Day on 1 May is not a federal holiday across the entire country, but several of the Swiss cantons have made it one of their cantonal holidays.
-In the Canton of Fribourg, it is traditional for children to go singing at people's doors in exchange for sweets and money.
+In the Canton of Fribourg, it is traditional for children to sing at people's doors in exchange for sweets and money.

 Taiwan

 Labour Day, observed 1 May, in Taiwan, is an official holiday, though not everybody gets a day off.
-Public servants, teachers and students do not have this day off.
+Public servants, teachers, and students do not have this day off.

 Tajikistan

 Labour Day was celebrated on 1 May in the Soviet Union, and the tradition lives on in Tajikistan as International Labour Day Although Labour Day is a working day, folk festivals, performances and fairs organised throughout the country create a holiday atmosphere.